Durham Artillery Militia: Disbandment

 After the Boer War, the future of the Militia was called into question.
 There were moves to reform the Auxiliary Forces (Militia, Yeomanry and Volunteers) to take their place in the six Army Corps proposed by St John Brodrick as Secretary of State for War.
 Some batteries of Militia Artillery were to be converted to field artillery.
-However, little of Brodrick's scheme was carried out.Spiers, Army & Society, pp. 243–2, 254.
+However, little of Brodrick's scheme was carried out.

 Under the sweeping Haldane Reforms of 1908, the Militia was replaced by the Special Reserve, a semi-professional force whose role was to provide reinforcement drafts for Regular units serving overseas in wartime.
 Although the majority of the officers and men of the Durham RGA (M) accepted transfer to the Special Reserve Royal Field Artillery, becoming the Durham Royal Field Reserve Artillery on 5 July 1908, all these units were later disbanded.
-The Durham unit disbanded on 31 October 1909.Dunlop, pp. 270–2.Litchfield, Appendix 8.
+The Durham unit disbanded on 31 October 1909.
 Instead the men of the RFA Special Reserve would form Brigade Ammunition Columns for the Regular RFA brigades on the outbreak of war.

 In World War I, Ditmas was re-employed as a Temporary Lt-Col until 1917.

 Equipment

-Although the 19th Century role of the Militia Artillery was usually to man guns in fixed fortifications, photographs of the Durham RGA (M) at its annual training camp at Southsea in 1906 show the men working with horsedrawn 4.7-inch heavy guns, as was being done with the Volunteer batteries in Brodrick's scheme.
+Although the 19th-century role of the militia artillery was usually to man guns in fixed fortifications, photographs of the Durham RGA (M) at its annual training camp at Southsea in 1906 show the men working with horsedrawn 4.7-inch heavy guns, as was being done with the Volunteer batteries in Brodrick's scheme.

-Honorary Colonels
+Honorary colonels

-The following served as Honorary Colonel of the unit:
+The following served as honorary colonel of the unit: